aggronerd/s3-tf-static-site/README.md

 ### Alternatives

 1. My preferred approach would be a CI pipeline compiling a Docker image for the site.
-That CI pipeline would trigger Gitflow processes and push the latest version of the site to a Kubernetes cluster.
+That CI pipeline would trigger GitOps flow processes and push the latest version of the site to a Kubernetes cluster.
 If it was part of a complex microservices approach I'd opt to use Helm Charts to define the versions of the microservices.
 This would support server-side rendering and would allow anyone to create a site so long as their service listens on port 80, for example.
 Bonuses:
-   2.
+   1. Can use cluster ingress such as nginx-ingress or Istio.
+   2. Can use cert manager (LetsEncrypt) for example to quickly set up HTTPS.
+   3. Can integrate metrics and monitoring (Prometheus).
+   4. GitOps flow ensures releases are deployed.
+2. Use a managed service that offers HTTPS and custom domains.
+GitHub offers GitHub Pages, for example.
+3. Within the AWS eco-system there's Fargate which would allow serverless deployment of a Docker container similar to (1), you can then use ECR for private container registries, Application Load Balancer (ALB) for providing a HTTPs endpoint on top of which you can implement CloudFront.
+4. Quite simply starting up an EC2 instance running nginx is one option but you've got a bit more to manage in the long run compared to containerised approaches.
+For example managing the machine image it's running on in terms of libraries and kernel updates to the OS.
+Between Kubernetes and other proprietary container orchestration you've got easy alternatives.